PrefectHQ/server/helm/prefect-server/README.md

     ```
     $ helm upgrade <name-of-last-release> prefecthq/prefect-server [--version <specific-tag>]
     ```

-    for development versions, use
+    _If a version is not provided, the latest version will be used_

+    for development versions, make sure your cloned repository is updated (`git pull`) and reference the local chart
     ```
     $ helm upgrade <name-of-last-release> .
     ```

-    _If a version is not provided, the latest version will be used_

-**Important notes about upgrading**
+#### Important notes about upgrading

 This will only update infrastructure that is modified.
 You will need to continue to set any values that you set during the original install (e.g. `--set agent.enabled=true`).